No Blood Relation: Analysis

 Naruse biographer Catherine Russell linked No Blood Relation to other Naruse films of the same era like Three Sisters With Maiden Hearts, Wife!
-Be Like a Rose! and The Girl in the Rumor, by using the popular but controversial figure of the moga (modern Japanese girl with Western values and Western fashion style), who contrasted with another woman or sister.
+Be Like a Rose! and The Girl in the Rumor, by using the popular but controversial figure of the moga (modern Japanese girl with Western values and Western fashion style) as a contrast with another woman.

 Legacy

 No Blood Relation was screened at the Cinémathèque Française in 2006 and at the Berlin International Film Festival in 2007 in its "Retrospektive" program.